 Definitions: Hostel Care is now known as ‘low-level care’, and refers to accommodation services such as meals, laundry and room cleaning, as well as additional help with personal care, and nursing care if required.
 ‘Hostel care’ is low-level care provided in an aged care home.
 Nursing home is the previous name for aged care homes that provide high-level care, including accommodation services such as meals, laundry and room cleaning, and personal care.
 Medical needs are managed by nursing staff.

-For more detail on the rates and charges, please view the Revenue Policy. read more...
+For more detail on the rates and charges, please view the Revenue Policy (Section 3 of the Delivery/Operational Plan). read more...